Wandalen/wTools/module/core/genfile_core/docs/feature/013_template_holder.md

 ### Design

-`Template<V, R, FS>` is the low-level orchestrator.
-It holds a list of `FileDescriptor` instances, a `Parameters` collection, a `Values<V>` map, a renderer of type `R`, and a filesystem of type `FS`.
-Generic type parameters enable compile-time specialization for specific value types, renderers, and filesystems.
-Most consumers prefer the higher-level `TemplateArchive` API; `Template` is for cases requiring custom types.
+The template holder is the low-level orchestrator.
+It holds a list of file descriptors, a parameter collection, a value map, a renderer, and a file system.
+Generic type parameters enable compile-time specialization for specific value types, renderers, and file systems.
+Most consumers prefer the higher-level archive API; the template holder is for cases requiring custom types.

 ### Cross-References